Janksturgh/Vue-Development-Skeleton/README.md

 codebase that can run VueJS on a node express server, with the goal in mind to quickly build a website that consumes an API to render dynamic data to the frontend.

+This skeleton comes with an example of how an api could be simply implemented into VueJS

 ### Tech used
 - Bulma.io - CSS Framework
 - Express - Node.js Framework